particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### B504e ISED certification 2025-05-15

+ISED (Canada) certification odcuments for the B504e are now available.

 ### 2G/3G sunset 2025-05-13

 The [2G/3G sunset page](/reference/discontinued/cellular/2g-3g-sunset/) now includes a second table sorted by country in addition to the table sorted by date.